Category of Indian Scimitar Babbler

 Distribution of Indian Scimitar Babbler

 Indian Scimitar Babbler is the only scimitar babbler in Peninsular India.
-This species is found south of line between Rajasthan
+This species is found south of line between Rajasthan and Odisha.

 Breeding of Indian Scimitar Babbler